Invader (2012 film)

 Invader (Invasor) is a 2012 Spanish-French action thriller film directed by Daniel Calparsoro which stars Alberto Ammann, Antonio de la Torre, Karra Elejalde and Inma Cuesta.
-It is based on Fernando Marías's work Invasor.
+It is based on Fernando Marías's 2003 novel Invasor.

 Plot

 Pablo, a Spanish military physician, suffers an attack in Iraq that leaves him badly wounded.
 Upon returning home with his wife Ángela and daughter Pilar, a recovering Pablo begins to cast doubt on the official version of the events.

 Cast

 Production

 Based on the novel Invasor by Fernando Marías, the screenplay was penned by Javier Gullón and Jorge Arenillas.
 The film was produced by Vaca Films and Morena Films in co-production with Mandarin, with the participation and collaboration of TVE, Canal+, Ono, TVG, and Xunta de Galicia.
 The film was shot in Fuerteventura and Lanzarote (in the Canary Islands) as well as in A Coruña (Galicia).

 Release

 Distributed by Buena Vista International, the film was theatrically released in Spain on 30 November 2012.